agdc101/defiworks/README.md

 ## Features
 * Yield Optimization: DeFi Works provides you with powerful tools to optimize the yield on your fiat currency investments within the DeFi ecosystem.

 * User-Friendly Interface: Our user interface is designed with simplicity in mind.
-Navigating through various DeFi protocols and strategies has never been this intuitive.

 * Secure and Private: Security is our top priority.
 Your data and investments are protected using the latest encryption and security practices.

 * Real-time Monitoring: Stay up-to-date with real-time monitoring of your DeFi portfolio.
 Track your earnings and make informed decisions.

-* Educational Resources: New to DeFi?
-No problem!
-DeFi Works offers educational resources to help you understand the DeFi landscape and make informed choices.

 ## Getting Started
 To get started with DeFi Works, follow these steps: